ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/dbms/postgresql/index.md

 This example demonstrated the basic integration between PostgreSQL and ClickHouse using the `PostrgeSQL` table engine.
 Check out the [doc page for the PostgreSQL table engine](/docs/en/engines/table-engines/integrations/postgresql.md) for more features, such as specifying schemas, returning only a subset of columns, and connecting to multiple replicas.
 Also check out the [ClickHouse and PostgreSQL - a match made in data heaven - part 1](https://clickhouse.com/blog/migrating-data-between-clickhouse-postgres) blog.

-## Connecting ClickHouse to PostgreSQL using the MaterializedPostgreSQL database engine
+## Using the MaterializedPostgreSQL database engine

 The PostgreSQL database engine uses the PostgreSQL replication features to create a replica of the database with all or a subset of schemas and tables.
 This article is to illustrate basic methods of integration using one database, one schema and one table.